Kaspersky's extras are often underpowered, but the core antivirus engine is accurate and reliable, even with zero-day

 Steep introductory discounting gets you a three-device, one-year Kaspersky Anti-Virus license for just $30, though it doubles to $60 on renewal.
 Licenses can be extended to cover up to ten devices and two years (three-year licenses have gone, unfortunately), and that can save you a little cash.
 For example, a five-device, two-year license is $80 for the first term, then $160 on renewal.

-This is fair value, and within the range we would expect for a top security product, but look past the initial discount and you might get a better deal elsewhere.
+This is fair value, and within the range we would expect for a top security product, but look past the initial discount, and you might get a better deal elsewhere.
 Bitdefender Antivirus Plus doesn't have any special introductory deal, but its prices are good.
 A ten-device, three-year license is only $180, and it won't double on renewal, potentially saving you a lot of cash in the long term.
 Kaspersky's free option lands itself on our best free antivirus list as well.

 Kaspersky Internet Security extends Anti-Virus with a firewall, a secure browser to keep your online transactions safe, and protection from webcam hijacking.
 The free version of Kaspersky Safe Kids' parental control system includes content blocking and screen time management, ad and tracker-blocking help protect your privacy online, and there's the 200Mb-a-day free version of Kaspersky's VPN.